niclas-timm/laravel-nextjs-starter/README.md

 **Important**: If you want email verification in your project you MUST properly configure your email settings.
 Otherwise the application will break, as the Laravel API wants to send an email but does not find the right settings.
 Find out how to do that in the „Email testing“ section.

 Once that’s done you can test things out on the frontend.
 Visit `/user/register` and create an account.
 Afterwards, check your email inbox (e.g. MailTrap) for new mails.
 You will se a new mail with a link to a URL.
 Click it.
 By opening the page, a request with information from the URL will be sent to the API.
 If the verification was successful, you will be redirected to your User Home Route (set in `/client/.env.local`).
-If the the verification fails an error message will be displayed and you will not be redirected.
+If the verification fails an error message will be displayed and you will not be redirected.

 If you don’t want email verification on your project, navigate to `app/Models/User` and delete the `implements MustVerifyEmail` part of the class definition statement.
 Then, delete the `client/pages/user/email` directory and delete the `verifyEmail` function in `/client/store/auth/authActions.tsx`.
 For security reasons you might also want to deny access to the backend route from the frontend to the API.
 To accomplish this, open `/config/cors.php` and delete `"email/verify/*"` from the `paths` array.